 Candidates searching for jobs and employers looking for candidates find each other in various ways.
-Conduct a comprehensive job search using many strategies/ resources, including those geared toward your career field.
+Conduct a comprehensive job search using many strategies/resources, including those geared toward your career interests.

 How To Get the Job You Want